Match your backup to your business

 We all hear how AppAssure can get your data back up and running fast when disaster strikes, but how does AppAssure do it?
 This blog is the first part in a series of blogs designed to help you use AppAssure to its full potential.
 In this blog I explain how to setup a Virtual Standby VM.
-There is also a full length document with details on preparation, documenting, testing and other information to come.
+There is also a full length document with details on preparation, documenting, testing and other information here.
 There will be other blogs as well designed show how to do Virtual Standby when there is a remote site involved and how to fail back over after a disaster.

 To setup a Virtual Standby log into the AppAssure Core server and browse to the Virtual Standby tab as shown below (see Figure 1).
 If you plan to setup a Virtual Standby at a remote site you must first configure replication between the primary and secondary Core.
 After replication has been established you can then connect to the secondary Core as show in Figure 1.

 Once on the Virtual Standby tab click + Add to start the Export Wizard.
 The wizard will allow you to select a machine to export, a target hypervisor and the appropriate settings tied to that hypervisor.
 In the image below a VMware virtual machine (SQL-2k14-001) will be exported to a Hyper-V instance located on a Dell DL4000 appliance.

 The VM options available will depend on what hypervisor was chosen.
 The VM’s name has been set to SQL-2K14-001-VS to signify that it is a Virtual Standby VM.
 The Preform initial ad-hoc export option is selected in order to tell AppAssure to create the standby as soon as the wizard finishes (see Figure 3).

 The Export Wizard will allow you to choose what volumes are exported to the Virtual Standby.